-The violent attack on a mall in Nairobi is a sign of desperation from the Somali group responsible for it, according to analyst Ken Menkhaus, professor of political science at Davidson College.
+The violent attack on a mall in Nairobi is a sign of desperation from the Somali group responsible for it, according to analyst Ken Menkhaus.
+He's a professor of political science at Davidson College in North Carolina.
 Anchor Marco Werman challenges him to explain his analysis.

 Secretary of State Hillary Clinton's 11-day trip to Africa begins with a focus on Somalia, though she won't actually be visiting the war-ravaged nation.
 Anchor Marco Werman speaks with the BBC's East Africa correspondent Peter Greste in Nairobi.

 Kenyan singer Makadem gained international fame with his song "Obama Be Thy Name," in support of Barack Obama's presidential run in 2008.
 Four years later the singer is focused on getting out the youth vote for Kenya's own presidential election next year.